 Our Building a Better Future project was launched in 2019 with the aim to secure the long-term future and sustainability of Emmaus Dover.
 The development of our site will invest in new facilities that will create more opportunities for our companions, generate new income and a historical place of interest where we can share the rich history of the Fort with people living, working and visiting Dover.

 The four phases of the project include building a new furniture workshop and warehouse, doubling our retail space on site, providing a much-needed new car parking area for customers and creating a destination for people to learn about the history of Dover and Archcliffe Fort.

+With your support, we can continue to change the lives of formerly homeless people in Dover.
 For people like Lawrence (pictured above, in the current warehouse building), the money raised by Emmaus Dover’s shops means so much.
 All of our shops earn money to keep our charity going, and without Emmaus’s support, Lawrence would still be living on the streets.
 Instead, he has a home for as long as he needs it, as well as meaningful work.

 If you would like to help us to help more people like Lawrence, please save our shop by supporting this appeal.